silkeh/alertmanager_matrix/README.md

 # alertmanager-matrix
-Service for sending alerts from the Alertmanager webhook to a Matrix room.
+Service for sending alerts from the Alertmanager webhook to a Matrix room and managing Alertmanager.

 ## Usage
 The service is configured either through command line arguments or environment variables.